GoogleChrome/developer.chrome.com/site/en/docs/crux/historical-api/index.md

 ### Dimensions

-Dimensions identify a specific group of data that a record is being aggregated against, for example a form factor of `PHONE` indicates that the record contains information about loads that took place on a mobile device.
+Dimensions identify a specific group of data that a record is being aggregated against.
+For example, a form factor of `PHONE` indicates that the record contains information about loads that took place on a mobile device.

-As the CrUX Historical API uses the same dimensions, you can reference [the daily CrUX API dimensions documentation](../api/#dimensions) for more details.
+The historical API is only available aggregated by form factor dimension.
+This is a general class of device split into `PHONE`, `TABLET`, `DESKTOP`, or `NULL` when the data is insufficient to segregate by device class.

+{% Aside %}
+Unlike the daily API, the CrUX Historical API does not have data aggregated against Effective Connection Type (ECT).
+{% endAside %}

 ### Metric